treasure-data/elastic-beanstalk-td-agent/README.md

 td-agent on AWS Elastic Beanstalk
 =================================

-This is an example application template of installing td-agent on AWS Elastic Beanstalk (see .rbextentions directory)
+This is an example application template of installing td-agent on AWS Elastic Beanstalk (see .ebextentions directory)

 ### Install td-agent on your Beanstalk container